WebDevJasonCameron/My80sBard/README.md

 1. Collect Massive Amounts of 80's Song Lyrics within a Single DB
 2. Build a Useful Quotable Lyric Library for my 80's Bard
 3. Provide related data for those asking and music to set the ambiance during our campaign
-4. Record meta data on when and how library provided relaxant data
+4. Record meta data on when and how the library provided relevant data

 ### Personal Dev Goals